dojo/docs/dojo/store/JsonRest.rst

 The resulting request to the server would be:

-.. code-block

   /FooObject/?foo=value1&sortBy=+foo,-bar

-If ``sortParam`` is not set, the sort values is appended without a key-value pair:
+If ``sortParam`` is not set, the sort value is appended without a key-value pair, surrounded by "sort()":

-.. code-block

   /FooObject/?foo=value1&sort(+foo,-bar)